catid/snowshoe/README.md

 + Fixed-base (Public key generation, Signature generation) "mul_gen"
 + Variable-base (Diffie-Hellman key agreement) "mul"
-+ Variable single-base Simultaneous (Signature verification) "simul_gen"
 + Variable double-base Simultaneous (MQV key agreement) "simul"

 Each multiplication routine is fast, constant-time, simple, easy to analyze, portable, well-documented, and uses no dynamic memory allocation.

+Additionally to speed up signature verification a variable single-base simultaneous function "simul_gen" is provided that is not constant-time.

 It is intended to be a reliable and robust library that provides the fastest low-complexity, open-source implementation of these math routines available,